 Zell am See

-Built in the middle ages, Zell am See is a 20 minute drive away from Kaprun.
-It is a year round resort because of it’s idyllic setting on a flat semicircular piece of land that juts into a delicious alpine lake that has been squeezed from the mountains ringing the shore.
-Cream-colored buildings huddle around the well-preserved 13th-century church of St. Hippolyt, and the Vogtturm (city tower) which dominate Zell’s skyline, giving it the air of a medieval mountain town rather than a bustling ski village.
+Built in the middle ages, Zell am See is a 20-minute drive away from Kaprun.
+It is a year-round resort because of it’s idyllic setting on a flat semicircular piece of land that juts into a delicious alpine lake that has been squeezed from the mountains ringing the shore.
+Cream-coloured buildings huddle around the well-preserved 13th-century church of St. Hippolyt, and the Vogtturm (city tower) which dominate Zell’s skyline, giving it the air of a medieval mountain town rather than a bustling ski village.

 One could wander for hours through the town’s winding streets and have no trouble envisioning merchants and traders from bygone days going about their business.

-Today the streets of Zell are still lined with unpretentious shops—sport stores, well-stocked markets, intriguing crafts shops.
-You’ll also find cozy cafes, gasthauses and restaurants filled with locals and tourists alike.
+Today the streets of Zell are still lined with unpretentious shops—sports stores, well-stocked markets, intriguing crafts shops.
+You’ll also find cosy cafes, gasthauses and restaurants filled with locals and tourists alike.
 Zell am See, with a year-round population of almost 10,000, has honed the fine art of balancing the fantasy sought by tourists with the real needs of its citizens.

 After dark, Zell am See offers a wide variety of bars and night clubs for all tastes, from the lively and appropriately named Crazy Daisy (Irish Daisy) to the more serene atmosphere of the cafes overlooking the lake.
-It is a joy to walk around and soak up it’s cosmopolitan atmosphere.
-Interactive map of Zell town
+It is a joy to walk around and soak up its cosmopolitan atmosphere.

-Sport activities: 'Optimum' Sports Centre with indoor swimming pool and fitness studio, Indoor tennis and squash centre, Small ice skating rink, Sledging, Curling, Tobogganing, Horse-drawn sleigh rides, Bowling
+‘Optimum’ Sports Centre with indoor swimming pool and fitness studio, indoor tennis and squash centre, small ice skating rink, sledging, curling and many more fun amenities.

 There is a superb selection of over 25 restaurants catering for all tastes and budgets, from fondues to pizzas.
 Typical three-course dinner from €15-20